nashville-software-school/uix-look-alike/README.md

 > **Pro Tip:** A well-designed site has patterns - things that are reused and repeated across the entire site.
 And this is an ecommerce site: **details are critical**.
 Pay attention to font size, placement, alignment.
 White space is your friend.

 1. Follow the [prototype](https://9yg393.axshare.com/#g=1&p=home&c=1).
-1. Use the [style guide](https://github.com/nashville-software-school/uix-look-alike/blob/master/style_guide.png)for fonts and colors.
+1. Use the [style guide](https://github.com/nashville-software-school/uix-look-alike/blob/master/style_guide.png) for fonts and colors.
 1. Make sure you follow the prototype and style guide **PRECISELY**.
 There is no room for creative tweaks or editorial changes.
 Ask questions if something isn't clear.

 ## Technical Considerations